weeberific/IsekaiLoversList/index.md

 *Categories:* Fantasy, Harem, Action

-*Description:* Banished from his party, MC manages to tame an ""ultimate species"", and begins turning his failure around
+*Description:* Banished from his party, MC manages to tame an " ultimate species"
+, and begins turning his failure around

 *Comments:* Unapologetic harem builder with an overly nice MC, still stays pretty fun and is good for a comfy watch